tidev/pulsar-titanium/README.md

 ## Getting Started

+Atom 1.21 is required.
 Some of the features in this package are implemented as providers for services in the [Atom IDE](https://ide.atom.io) package.
 Install `atom-ide-ui` from the Atom package installer.

-:bangbang: While this is not in the public Atom package library you need to manually install it.
+:bangbang: While this is not in the public Atom package library you need to manually install it:

 1. Clone or download the project and run from the project directory: